 Born and raised in London where he started playing volleyball for local club of Richmond Volleyball Club around the age of 13.
 From there Issa went through the representing the junior and senior mens teams.

-Issa competed at BUCS level while studying computing at the university, wining multiple BUCS titles on the beach as well as the indoor student cup whilst winning MVP awards along the way.
+At 17 he moved to the LeAF Elite Athlete academy in Bournemouth before competing at BUCS level while studying computing at the university, wining multiple BUCS titles on the beach as well as the indoor student cup whilst winning MVP awards along the way.

 Today Issa trains and competes full time, while coaching for the local club Deep Dish Beach Volleyball and working on other projects around web development and digital media.